rolivieri/fabric-state-manager/README.md

 $
 ```

-## How to leverage this code in your chaincode component
+## How to leverage this code from your chaincode component
 Ideally to use this code, you'd simply need to:

 * Deploy this code as a chaincode component to your channel.